atk4/data/docs/references.rst

 Persistence
 -----------

-Agile Data supports traversal between persistences.
+Agile Data supports traversal between persistencies.
 The code above does not explicitly assign database to Model_Order.
 But what if destination model does not reside inside the same database?